aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 user-specified items.

-Per task_type_ above, MissionControl defines a default convention for loading tick functions.
+Per task_type_ above, MissionControl defines a default convention for loading tick functions based on values in task_ctx.

 ==============
 Tasks Handlers
 ==============
-There are often reasons to define tick functions in the context of a class.
+There are often reasons to define a tick function as a method of a class.
-MissionControl calls these classes 'TaskHandlers'.

-Some common reasons to define a TaskHandler class instead of a plain tick function include:
+Some of these reasons are:

 #. the logic for ticking a task is better expressed as a collection of
    functions, rather than as one long function.